Inc44/dotfiles/COMMAND.md

 - `-p`: Download all necessary files to display the HTML page
 - `-r`, `--recursive`: Enable recursive downloading

+`xkill`: Forcefully close a window by clicking on it

 `xprop`: Retrieve information about a window clicked in an X server environment

 `xrandr`: List all available monitor configurations